mikeraab/docker001/supplemental/Access-OCCS-VM-SSH.md

 # Use these instructions to access your Container Cloud Service Docker VM via SSH

-If you are using an Oracle Container Cloud Service (OCCS) instance for this lab, you can utilize one its pre-built Linux VM (also called a Worker node), with is pre-installed Docker Engine.
+If you are using an Oracle Container Cloud Service (OCCS) instance for this lab, you can utilize one its pre-built Oracle Linux VM (also called a Worker node), with its pre-installed Docker Engine.

-You should have already provisioned your OCCS instance as part of the prework for this HOL.
+**You should have already provisioned your OCCS instance as part of the prework for this HOL, if using this method.**

 The first step will be to SSH into one of the OCCS "worker nodes", or Docker host, and verify the Docker installation and check the version.
 A worker node is simply a Docker Host/VM that can run Docker containers.